NarendraSinghKhinchi/Auto_job_applier_linkedIn/README.md

 <br>

 ## 🗓️ Major Updates History:
+### Jul 20, 2024
+- Contributions from community have been added
+- Better AI support, minor bug fixes

 ### Nov 28, 2024
 - Patched to work for latest changes in Linkedin.
 - Users can now select to follow or not follow companies when submitting application.